altimmons/LangNotes/Linux/BashScriptNotes.md

         ```

         to pass the values automatically.
-        - To append to a dile:
+        - To append to a file:
             `tee <<-CODEWORD -a ./dest >/dev/null` works
             `cat <<-CODEWORD >> dest`
             - though the dash does not.